Darwin Core conceptual model

 Media Conceptual Model

 Figure 9.
-Details of the fundamental relationships associated with Media.
+Details of the fundamental relationships associated with Media Entity.

 Description

-• One Media instance can have many subjects and each subject can be in many Media instances.
+• One Media Entity instance can have many subjects and each subject can be in many Media Entity instances.

-• In some cases, relationships need to be made to specific “regions of interest” within Media (e.g., a segment of a video or sound track or a region within an image).
-A region of interest can be treated as a Media instance that is part of its parent Media instance.
+• In some cases, relationships need to be made to specific “regions of interest” within a Media Entity (e.g., a segment of a video or sound track or a region within an image).
+A region of interest can be treated as a Media Entity instance that is part of its parent Media Entity instance.

 Simplifications